|July 6, 2022||Comments Closed|

 As a general observation Low GI food have proven to improve blood circulation, aided in weight loss and helps reduce cholesterol levels.
 Some healthy low GI foods to effectively manage diabetes are

-Walnuts – Walnuts are proven to help improve insulin sensitivity, while helping to control blood glucose levels.
-They are rich in dietary fibre that takes longer time to break down to ensure a slow release of sugar into the blood stream.
+Walnuts – Walnuts are proven to help improve insulin sensitivity while helping to control blood glucose levels.
+They are rich in dietary fibre that takes a longer time to break down to ensure a slow release of sugar into the bloodstream.

 Avocado – Avocados are a good choice for diabetics as they are low in carbs and high in fibre.
-They are loaded in healthy mono unsaturated and poly unsaturated fats.
+They are loaded with healthy monounsaturated and polyunsaturated fats.
 These fats help raise your good cholesterol levels to ward off the risk of heart disease and stroke.

-Black Jamun – Jamun have strong anti-oxidant properties that help improve immunity among diabetics.
+Black Jamun – Jamun has strong anti-oxidant properties that help improve immunity among diabetics.
 These fruits are acidic and astringent by nature and are loaded with essential minerals your body needs.

-Spinach – Spinach is very good for diabetes management as the water soluble greens have a negligible effect on blood sugar levels.
-They are super slow in calories that can help in stabilizing insulin levels in the blood.
+Spinach – Spinach is very good for diabetes management as water-soluble greens have a negligible effect on blood sugar levels.
+They are super slow in calories can help in stabilizing insulin levels in the blood.

-Shathayu Ayurveda Treatment to Diabetes is remarkably helpful to:
+Shathayu Ayurveda Treatment for Diabetes is remarkably helpful to:

 If you have been diagnosed with elevated blood sugar levels and are worried about becoming a diabetic.
 You can seek the help of our qualified ayurvedic doctors.
-We help you manage complex lifestyle illness like obesity, diabetes, blood pressure, polycystic ovary syndrome among women and stress effectively.
+We help you manage complex lifestyle illnesses like obesity, diabetes, blood pressure, polycystic ovary syndrome among women, and stress effectively.

-Please don’t hesitate to email us at firstname.lastname@example.org or call our helpline at +91 95904 84848 our health care executives will be happy to help.
+Please don’t hesitate to email us at firstname.lastname@example.org or call our helpline at +91 8884133300 our healthcare executives will be happy to help.